Last Updated on April 8, 2022 by Real Men Sow

 I’ve found that the best way to harden off plants is to let them adjust over a 2 week period.
 For the first week, bring the plants out first thing in the morning, and then place them back into the greenhouse for the nighttime.

-For the second week, leave the plants outside permanently but cover with fleece if the temperature looks like it will be getting cold.
+For the second week, leave the plants outside permanently but cover them with fleece if the temperature looks like it will be getting cold.
 Once into the third week, ditch the fleece and get ready to plant out onto your plot.

 Hardening Off Seeds Grown in a Heated Environment

 If you’ve started seeds off in a heated environment, such as a windowsill in your house, the seedlings will need to go into the greenhouse before being hardened off outside.
 Effectively you’re adding an extra stage and hardening them off twice, but it’s important to remember that the warmer the early growing conditions, the longer you’ll need to harden off.

 Hardening Off Plants from Nurseries and Garden Centres

 Watch out if you buy plants from nurseries or garden centres too.
 There is no way of telling how well these plants have been hardened off (if they have at all), so it is worth considering undertaking your own hardening off process before planting out.

 When you’re hardening off, be savvy about how you look after the plants too.
 For example, don’t put them straight out into a gale.
 Try finding the plants a sheltered spot, to begin with.
 Likewise, don’t make the first hardening day off an absolute scorcher if the weather has been dull for a period before.

 Organize Plants and Trays

 Organisation is also key.
 It’s easy to forget to get out or put plants away (I’m useless at remembering before bed), so leave yourself a prominent note to remind you.
 Get some trays to hold the plants as well.
 During peak sowing and growing times, there could be loads of plants being hardened off.
 Picking up a few trays to move outside is a lot easier than 50 odd individual pots every morning and night!